Comparing LLMs performance on Ollama on 16GB VRAM GPU

 Models Tested

-The following models were benchmarked:
+The following models were benchmarked, in alphabetical order:

 | Model | Parameters | Quantization | Notes |